 - Let the App tell you who to call on next (if you are using the ”Seatings” feature, each student’s group and seat number will appear next to their name in “List” view and below their name in “Cards” view).

 - Score student attentiveness not whether or not they can answer a question correctly.
 For students who do not have the answer or a guess, request that they repeat the question to show they were paying attention – “I don’t know what else is needed for photosynthesis” – is a high score.

 - To get a high score when reading aloud, the selected student should show they were attentive by quickly continuing from where the last reader left off.

-- To start scoring over and generate a new random list of students, select the “New Scoring” button located at the end of the student list.
+- To start scoring over and generate a new random list of students, select the “Reset Scoring” button located at the end of the student list.

 WHEN CALLING ON STUDENTS TO ANSWER QUESTIONS:

 - You want students to buy in to the system so do not spend time reprimanding or scolding inattentive students.
 Give them an inattentive score and call on the next student.
 Or, after they admit that they weren’t following along, say “OK, I’ll try to give you another turn later”.

 - Another option that you could use from time to time is a technique from the book “Teach Like a Champion” called “No Opt Out”.
 Student X does not know the answer but knows the question, Student Y answers correctly, as does Student Z. Now return to Student X with the question they missed – if Student X is able to answer correctly keep their score high – if not, lower their score.
 [Note – scoring is for effort and is individualized – if student X does not comprehend information quickly, you may decide to leave their effort score high even if they are not able to answer the repeated question correctly.]